-There are millions of non-US citizens (or "foreign nationals" or "aliens") in the country at any given time.
-Many here legally.
-For example, you may be a "permanent resident" or have a "green card," meaning you can live and work in the US indefinitely and enjoy most of the rights and privileges that US citizens have.
-Or, you may have a visa, which lets you stay in the country temporarily while you work or go to school.
+There are millions of non-U.S. citizens (also called "foreign nationals" or "aliens") living in the country at any given time.
+Many live here legally.
+For example, if you are a "permanent resident" or have a "green card," you can live and work in the U.S. indefinitely and enjoy most of the rights and privileges that U.S. citizens have.
+Or you may be here on a visa, which lets you stay in the country temporarily while you work or go to school.

 Crimes and Convictions

-If you're a non-US citizen and find yourself in trouble with the police or federal agents, you should contact an experienced attorney immediately, if possible.
-By contacting a criminal law attorney as soon as you've been charged with a crime, you may be able to avoid a criminal conviction and deportation altogether.
-If conviction can't be avoided, an immigration law attorney may be able to help you stay in the US.
-The immigration laws and processes are complicated, and it's best not to go it alone.
-There's too much at stake.
+If you're a non-U.S. citizen and find yourself in trouble with the police or federal agents, you should contact a team of experienced attorneys immediately.
+By contacting a criminal law attorney as soon as you've been charged with a crime, you may be able to avoid a criminal conviction and deportation altogether; but you will ideally want to have an immigration attorney consult with the criminal-law attorney, who may not be familiar with the overlap between the two sets of laws.

 Questions for Your Attorney